The Most Important Gear Releases & News of the Week

 The motoring watch has long been a symbol of masculine derring-do and a love of machinery.
-Here are six modern timepieces that still capture the exhaust smell and sound of engines running wide open on a ribbon of tarmac.
+Here are ten modern timepieces that still capture the exhaust smell and sound of engines running wide open on a ribbon of tarmac.

 The contemporary IWC Portuguese is not merely a watch, but rather an entire model line within IWC’s collection, with everything from chronographs to minute repeaters and perpetual calendars counted among its ranks.
 It is one of the stalwarts of the Schaffhausen brand's collection and almost universally loved by watch aficionados for the line's clean, classic aesthetics, purity of design and fascinating history.
 And it all sprang from a single request from a singular watch market.

-New or old, a pilot's watch much be legible, tough, accurate and reliable, with extra points awarded if it looks good riding the sleeve of a flight jacket.
+New or old, a pilot's watch must be legible, tough, accurate and reliable, with extra points awarded if it looks good riding the sleeve of a flight jacket.
 This flock hits those marks.

 Comparing two great depth gauge dive watches: the top shelf IWC Aquatimer Deep Three and an ingenious alternative from ORIS that works without any moving parts.